DOM

 A **method** is an action you can do (like add or deleting an element).

-The most common way to access an element is to use the id
+The most common way to access an element is to use the `id` of the element.

-The easiest way to get the content of an element is by using the innerHTML
+The easiest way to get the content of an element is by using the `innerHTML` property.

 The HTML DOM document object is the owner of all other objects in your UI.